 Reading Aloud, Is It Helpful

 A few days ago, I was watching a video of Benny and Olly Richards talking about 7 polyglot questions as you can see below.
 One of the questions being asked is, is reading aloud helpful when learning a language?
-I thought it would be a good idea to write about it.
-Whatever your opinion or preference is, let’s dive in on this interesting topic from a language-learning view.

 Why Is It Helpful?

-The text you’re reading serves like as script.
+The text you’re reading serves as a script.
 It may or may not relate to you.
 Look at how actors, presenters, news anchors, and so on speak.
 With it, they speak flawlessly as if it’s their own words and not ready-made.
-When I was a child, I used to think that news anchors memorized all those… my innocent mind.

-Think of it as a song lyric.
-When you sing a song you don’t sing quietly, don’t you?
+Think of it as a lyric.
+When you sing a song you don’t sing quietly.
 You sing it out loud.
 That way you’ll remember it easily.
 If you can relate the texts to your everyday life, that’s even better.
-Take Adele’s song ‘Hello’ as an example.

-“Either it sounds right or it doesn’t sound right.” – Isaac Asimov
+"Either it sounds right or it doesn't sound right."- Isaac Asimov

 If it’s not related to you in any way, it still does help, in terms of pronunciation.
 You can learn to pronounce each word clearly.
 For difficult words try to pronounce them slowly to avoid tongue-twisting.